elypia/elypiai/README.md

 the request:

 * `blockingGet()` - This will do a synchronous or blocking request and return an optional object.
-* `subscribe(success, failure)` - This will do an asynchronous request, both the sucess, and failure consumers are optional.
+* `subscribe(success, failure)` - This will do an asynchronous request, both the success, and failure consumers are optional.

 ```java
 public class Main {